-To explain coherence more specifically, we need to first take a look at the laser beam itself.
+To explain coherence in more detail, first we need to take a look at the laser beam.
 The “light amplification by stimulated emission of radiation” is a collective term from physics.
-The term laser represents both the physical effect, i.e. the light beam itself, and the corresponding laser device (laser machine, laser source).
+The term laser denotes both the physical effect, i.e. the light beam, and the corresponding device (laser machine, laser source).

-In everyday life, lasers are found and used in a wide variety of applications.
-It could be as simple as a laser pointer, which is often used in presentations and in power tools, or it could be for reading optical storage media such as Blu-rays or CDs: The laser beam has become indispensable in modern life.
+In everyday life, lasers are found in a wide variety of applications.
+Be it in a laser pointer, which is often used in presentations, in tools or for reading optical storage media such as Blu-rays or CDs: The laser beam is indispensable in modern life.